Chapter 5: The Brokenness Within

 Chapter Five: The Brokenness Within

 One day as Jesus was standing by the Lake of Gennesaret, the people were crowding around him and listening to the word of God.
 He saw at the water’s edge two boats, left there by the fishermen, who were washing their nets.
 He got into one of the boats, the one belonging to Simon, and asked him to put out a little from shore.
 Then he sat down and taught the people from the boat.
 When he had finished speaking, he said to Simon, “Put out into deep water, and let down the nets for a catch.”
 Simon answered, “Master, we’ve worked hard all night and haven’t caught anything.
 But because you say so, I will let down the nets.”
 When they had done so, they caught such a large number of fish that their nets began to break.
 So they signaled their partners in the other boat to come and help them, and they came and filled both boats so full that they began to sink.
 When Simon Peter saw this, he fell at Jesus’ knees and said, “Go away from me, Lord; I am a sinful man!”
-(Luke 5:1-8, NIV)
+(Luke 5:1-8 NIV)

-I think we all realize that we are works in progress as human beings.
+Truth is, we are all works in progress as human beings.
 We are not complete, whole, or even fully human the way we are intended to be.
 There is something missing in our souls.
 There is a hole in us that needs to be filled.
 Even the people who seem to have it all together are in the same boat.
 There are no perfect people.
+Thus, we all ache to hear something that will change our lives.
+Something that will deeply satisfy us.
+“Hey, I hear this carpenter has some good things to say.
+Let’s go listen to him.”
+This deep human yearning was why crowds flocked to Jesus.

-My first catch from the deep
+My first catch

 “The muddy pants” Thursday 9/1/94